mwood23/wave-snippets/README.md

 Weird functions directory due to: https://github.com/firebase/firebase-tools/issues/653.
-Need to publish the shared module to fix this right.
+Need to publish the shared module to fix this right or figure out how to make puppeteer bundleable https://github.com/puppeteer/puppeteer/issues/2245

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).